 Historically, smaller projects that are between 20 and 100 units are more desirable in smaller cities such as Lakeport.
 It is noted that the majority of Lakeport's residential subdivisions have been developed at a very slow pace and build out over two or more decades.
 As shown in Figure 4-1, many of the R-1 vacant parcels are contiguous and either are part of a larger single family project or could be assembled into a single family subdivision.
 Multifamily parcels designated R-2 and R-3 are available in a range of sizes that can accommodate small duplex, triplex, and fourplex projects as well as larger-scale multifamily projects.
-The typical size of a multifamily project ranging from 24 unit to 48 units; the City can accommodate these project sizes with the parcels in the 1-5 acre range shown in Table 4-2.
+The typical size of a multifamily project in the City is in the 30-unit range, with recent affordable multifamily projects ranging from 24 unit to 48 units; the City can accommodate these project sizes with the parcels in the 1-5 acre range shown in Table 4-2.
 Demand for the development within a larger project would occur over an extended period of time due to growth projections so it would be necessary to break the project up into four or five phases.
 Table 4-2 presents the number of parcels within various size classes.